Pedro Álvares Cabral: Fleet commander-in-chief

-On 15 February 1500, Cabral was appointed Capitão-mor (literally Major-Captain, or commander-in-chief) of a fleet sailing for India.
+On 15 February 1500, Cabral was appointed Capitão-mor (A.K.A the Major-Captain, or commander-in-chief) of a fleet sailing for India.
 It was then the custom for the Portuguese Crown to appoint nobles to naval and military commands, regardless of experience or professional competence.
 This was the case for the captains of the ships under Cabral's command—most were nobles like himself.
 The practice had obvious pitfalls, since authority could as easily be given to highly incompetent and unfit people as it could fall to talented leaders such as Afonso de Albuquerque or Dom João de Castro.

 Scant details have survived regarding the criteria used by the Portuguese government in its selection of Cabral as head of the India expedition.
 In the royal decree naming him commander-in-chief, the only reasons given are "merits and services".
 Nothing more is known about these qualifications.
 Historian William Greenlee argued that King Manuel I "had undoubtedly known him well at court".
 That, along with the "standing of the Cabral family, their unquestioned loyalty to the Crown, the personal appearance of Cabral, and the ability which he had shown at court and in the council were important factors".
 Also in his favor may have been the influence of two of his brothers who sat on the King's Council.
 Given the political intrigue present at court, Cabral may have been part of a faction that furthered his appointment.
 The historian Malyn Newitt subscribes to some sort of ulterior maneuvering and has said that the choice of Cabral "was a deliberate attempt to balance the interests of rival factions of noble families, for he appears to have no other quality to recommend him and no known experience in commanding major expeditions."

 Cabral became the military chief, while far more experienced navigators were seconded to the expedition to aid him in naval matters.
 The most important of these were Bartolomeu Dias, Diogo Dias and Nicolau Coelho.
 They would, along with the other captains, command 13 ships and 1,500 men.
 Of this contingent, 700 were soldiers, although most were simple commoners who had no training or previous experience in combat.